translate/l10n-guide/docs/guide/glossary.rst

   see Localisability

 l18n
   see either i18n or l10n.
-This is a common mispelling of one of these words.
+This is a common misspelling of one of these words.

 Locale
   this is a file that defines the locale data for your language and country.
-A locale covers things such as: the names of months and days of the week, how to write dates in your language, how your write numebr and currency values, the sort order of your language and much else.
+A locale covers things such as: the names of months and days of the week, how to write dates in your language, how your write number and currency values, the sort order of your language and much else.
 This data is essential for a computer to support your language.